Shootings, bombings, bashings, brothels, robberies, opium, cocaine and sly grog - it's all here in this intriguing and entertaining tour.

 You receive a booklet containing photographs of the people featured on the tour so that you can put a face to their adventures.

 Your guide is Michael Shelford.
 Michael is a writer, freelance journalist and private historian.
 He has written for the Guardian newspaper, Time Out magazine and has featured on ABC Radio.

-With over 8 years’ experience researching Melbourne’s crime history, Michael entertains with a treasure trove of chilling material and a generous helping of sin and scandal.
+With over eight years of experience researching Melbourne's crime history, Michael entertains with a treasure trove of chilling material and a generous helping of sin and scandal.
 You have been warned.